nkurniansyah/Olivia/README.md

 # Introduction
-Here we demonstrate how to perform association analyses of continuous phenotypes using the Olivia package with RNA-seq data based on the pipeline proposed in the manuscript ``Benchmarking Association Analyses of Continuous Exposures with RNA-seq in Observational Studies`` \url{https://www.biorxiv.org/content/10.1101/2021.02.12.430989v1.abstract}.
+Here we demonstrate how to perform association analyses of continuous phenotypes using the Olivia package with RNA-seq data based on the pipeline proposed in the manuscript ``Benchmarking Association Analyses of Continuous Exposures with RNA-seq in Observational Studies``{https://www.biorxiv.org/content/10.1101/2021.02.12.430989v1.abstract}.

 # Installation and required packages